masonelmore/esi/docs/FleetsApi.md

 > GetCharactersCharacterIdFleetOk GetCharactersCharacterIdFleet(ctx, characterId, optional)
 Get character fleet info

-Return the fleet ID the character is in, if any.  --- Alternate route: `/dev/characters/{character_id}/fleet/`  Alternate route: `/legacy/characters/{character_id}/fleet/`  Alternate route: `/v1/characters/{character_id}/fleet/`  --- This route is cached for up to 60 seconds
+Return the fleet ID the character is in, if any.  ---  This route is cached for up to 60 seconds

 ### Required Parameters